dev1980/js-capstone-project-game/README.md

 ### assets directory

 All of the file assets in the assets folder.
-This inlcudes images, audio and other data project may load.
+This includes images, audio, and other data projects that may load.

 ## Built With